- The Source Code Manager

 - store the history of modifications and versions,

-- save the source code of the development team in an automatic way.
+- save the sources of the development team automatically.

 Sized for team between 1 and 100 developers, the SCM facilitates and standardizes the collaboration between developers (even when developing alone, the SCM is useful because it contains the history of your applications).

-The SCM is using a SCM repository: procedures, classes, pages, reports, components, analyses, ...
+The SCM uses a repository: procedures, classes, pages, reports, components, analyses, ...

 The SCM can be run locally or remotely, via Internet or via an HTTP or HTTPS connection.
 This feature gives you the ability to work on a project from an agency or from a remote site without losing the modifications.